Brian Pillman: Hollywood Blonds (1993–1994)

 Pillman subsequently began teaming with "Stunning" Steve Austin as the Hollywood Blonds, defeating Erik Watts and Marcus Alexander Bagwell on February 21 at SuperBrawl III.
-On the March 27 episode of Power Hour, they won the championships from Steamboat and Douglas.
-At Slamboree on May 23, they successfully defended the titles against Dos Hombres (Steamboat and Zenk) in a steel cage match.
+On the March 27 episode of Power Hour, they won the NWA and WCW World Tag Team Championships from Steamboat and Douglas.
+At Slamboree '93: A Legends' Reunion on May 23, they successfully defended the titles against Dos Hombres (Steamboat and Zenk) in a steel cage match.
 Pillman and Austin then feuded with Ric Flair and Arn Anderson of The Four Horsemen, mocking their ages and parodying Flair's interview show, "A Flair for the Gold", with their own called "A Flair for the Old".
 They successfully defended the titles against Anderson and Paul Roma at Beach Blast on July 18 before losing them in a rematch at Clash of the Champions XXIV on August 18.
 Prior to the event, Pillman suffered a leg injury during a tag team match on an episode of Main Event, so he was replaced in the match by Lord Steven Regal.

 The Hollywood Blonds separated in October after Austin turned on Pillman to join Col. Robert Parker's Stud Stable, turning Pillman face and starting a feud between the two.
 At Clash of the Champions XXV on November 10, he lost to Austin after interference from Parker.
 On January 27, 1994, at Clash of the Champions XXVI, he defeated Parker in a match where the loser had to wear a chicken suit.
 At SuperBrawl IV on February 20, Pillman, Dustin Rhodes and Sting defeated Austin, Paul Orndorff and Rick Rude in a Thundercage match.
 He challenged Regal for the WCW World Television Championship on April 17 at Spring Stampede, but the match ended in a 15-minute time limit draw.